Illinois Healthcare News| February 5, 2019

 Under the terms of the program, which was signed into law by former governor Bruce Rauner last August, patients have to register either through the Opioid Alternative Pilot Program’s website or at a dispensary or local health department.
 The patients need a physician’s certification form from their doctor with their opioid prescription.

-The Illinois Department of Public Health said patients must be above 21 years old, have a copy of their driver’s license or state issued identity card and and a passport-style photo.
+The Illinois Department of Public Health said patients must be above 21 years old, have a copy of their driver’s license or state-issued identity card and a passport-style photo.
 Registration costs $10.

 “Once approved to the program, patients are able to purchase up to 2.5 ounces of medical cannabis every two weeks.
 This is valid for 90 days.
 Physician certifications can be renewed after those 90 days if needed, but patients will need to pay the $10 registration fee again,” the NPR Illinois website reported.